DanGit0893/Rock-Till-You-Pop/README.md

 Rock Till You Pop
 ## Project Description
 > A short description of your game.
-My app is called Rockem Sockem Robots.
-It's a game app for players who want to play Rockem Sockem Robots online.
-Two players can join an online game and play a round of RSR, with game results displayed at then end of a round -- whichever player won.
+My app is called Rock Till You Pop.
+It's a game app for players who want to play Rock Till You Pop.
+Two players can join an online game and play a round of RTYP, with game results displayed at then end of a round -- whichever player won.
 Users will have the option to play again.
 ## Wire Frames